endatan/endatan.github.io/_pages/Research.md

 ---

 ### EARLY SOCIAL EVALUATION AND PROSOCIAL BEHAVIOR
-Examines how infants and young children evaluate others’ actions and engage in prosocial behavior, using behavioral, physiological, and neural measures.
+Focuses on how infants and young children evaluate others’ actions and engage in prosocial behavior, using behavioral, physiological, and neural measures.

 **Tan, E.**, Van de Vondervoort, J. W., Dhaliwal, J., Aknin, L. B., & Hamlin, J. K. (2026).
 Toddlers are happier giving to others than to themselves. _Developmental Science_, 29(3), e70171. [📄](https://doi.org/10.1111/desc.70171)